Robert Marc Mazo

-Robert Marc Mazo was a theoretical physical chemist who specialized in statistical mechanics.
+Robert Marc Mazo (October 2, 1930 – February 23, 2025) was an American theoretical physical chemist who specialized in statistical mechanics.
 Educated at Harvard and Yale, he was a research associate at the University of Chicago, and taught at the California Institute of Technology prior to joining the University of Oregon faculty in 1962.
 He was designated a professor emeritus in 1996.
 He was a member of the American Association of University Professors and a Fellow of the American Physical Society.

 Early life and education

 Robert Marc Mazo, born October 3, 1930, in Brooklyn, New York, was the son of Nathan and Rose Marion (Mazo) Mazo.
 While in high school in 1948, Mazo won the Seventh Science Talent Search with the project, "Reactions in Liquid Ammonia".

 Mazo completed a A.B. at Harvard University in 1952, and an M.S. in Science at Yale University in 1953.
 With NSF fellowship funding, he earned a Doctor of Philosophy degree at Yale University in 1955, with his dissertation, Theoretical Studies On Low Temperature Phenomena, advised by Lars Onsager and John Gamble Kirkwood.

 Mazo and Joan Ruth Spector wed in 1954, and their family includes a daughter, Ruth Mazo Karras, and two sons.
 Mazo died on February 23, 2025 in Gladwyne, Pennsylvania.